Clay Shaw: Arrest and trial

 New Orleans District Attorney Jim Garrison prosecuted Shaw on the charge that he and a group of activists, including David Ferrie and Guy Banister, were involved in a conspiracy with elements of the CIA and the Mafia in the John F. Kennedy assassination.
 Garrison had Shaw arrested on March 1, 1967.
 By the time of Shaw's arrest, Banister and Ferrie were both deceased but Garrison believed Shaw was the man named "Clay Bertrand" who was identified in the Warren Commission Report as having asked attorney Dean Andrews, via telephone, to represent accused presidential assassin Lee Harvey Oswald.
 Garrison also claimed Shaw used the alias of Clay Bertrand in New Orleans's gay society.

 During the trial, which took place in January and February 1969, Garrison called insurance salesman Perry Russo as his main witness.
 Russo testified that he had attended a party at the apartment of anti-Castro activist David Ferrie.
 At the party, Russo said that Lee Harvey Oswald (who Russo said was introduced to him as "Leon Oswald"), Ferrie, and "Clem Bertrand" (whom Russo identified in the courtroom as Shaw) had discussed assassinating Kennedy.
 The conversation purportedly included plans for the "triangulation of crossfire" and alibis for the participants.

 Critics of Garrison argue that his own records indicate Russo's story evolved substantially over time, undermining Russo's creditability.
 A key source was the "Sciambra Memo", which recorded Assistant D.A.
 Andrew Sciambra's first interview with Russo.
 The memo does not mention an "assassination party" and states that Russo met with Shaw on two occasions, neither of which occurred at the party.
 On February 25, 1969, Andrews testified during Shaw's trial that the name "'Clay Bertrand' was a figment of [his] imagination.

 On March 1, 1969, the 34-day trial concluded when the jury acquitted Shaw after deliberating less than an hour.

 Shaw denied any part of a conspiracy and said of the slain President: "I was a great admirer of Kennedy.
 I thought he had given the nation a new turn after the rather drab Eisenhower years ...
 I felt he was vitally concerned about social issues, which concerned me also.
 I thought he had youth, imagination, style, and élan.
 All in all, I considered him a splendid president."

 Death

 Shaw died at the age of 61 at his home on August 15, 1974.
 He was a heavy cigarette smoker for most of his life, and the cause of death was listed as metastatic lung cancer.
+A memorial service eulogy was delivered by his long-time friend, the poet Rod McKuen.
 He was buried in Woodland Cemetery in Kentwood, Louisiana.

 At the time of his death, Shaw was engaged in a $5 million lawsuit against Garrison and members of an organization, Truth and Consequences Inc., that had financed Garrison's investigation.
 As Shaw, a lifelong bachelor, had no heirs or surviving relatives who might stand to benefit from the lawsuit, the United States Supreme Court dismissed the suit in 1978.